andr-ew/nest_/lib/nest_/README.md

 ADD

+add path functionality to _obj_: construct relative string path from parent to child and evalue string path to child

 _obj_:put() macro for appending /replacing any values within an _obj_ structure - useful for setting up multiple templates then filling in shared data

 support _affordance { input = false } properly when input already exists. use booleans in the constructor to essentially nullify default values, even when they are _obj_ (i.e., members of zsort)